 Expanding Programs & Services

 In 1993, an outpatient services location opened off the main campus that today is called North Village.
 Laurel Hall Special Education School opened on the main campus in 1994.
 In 1997, Brook Lane Psychiatric Center changed its name to Brook Lane Health Services to encompass all of the various programs and services provided.
-In 1998, Stone Bridge, a transitional care home for adolescents opened.
 In 2008, a second Laurel Hall School opened in Frederick.
 In 2010, Brook Lane launched THRIVE, an Autism-friendly program for children and their families, at our North Village Outpatient location.
 Also in 2010, Brook Lane began offering an annual calendar of continuing education seminars to help area mental health professionals meet their licensure requirements.

 In 2011, a partial hospitalization program for adults opened on the main campus and a child and adolescent partial hospitalization program opened in Frederick.
 Brook Lane’s Outpatient office in Frederick settled into a permanent home in 2012.
 A second THRIVE location opened in Frederick in 2017 and in 2018 InSTEP, Brook Lane’s integrated substance use treatment program, began at the North Village location.